Skip to navigation Skip to content

 • made available to the other customer (including evidence a customer submits from third parties), except where this information is sensitive

-Sensitive information will be considered in the care determination however unnecessary or private information will not be made available (for example, third party evidence from a Social Worker or a Women’s Refuge).
+Sensitive information will be considered in the care determination however unnecessary or private information will not be made available (e.g., third party evidence from a Social Worker or a Women’s Refuge).
 Although private information not relevant to the decision will not be made available to the other party, the principles of procedural fairness require Child Support to advise all the relevant parties what information is being taken into account when a decision is being made.

 Suitable evidence may include (but is not limited to):